-Shane's opinions regarding the quality of the City's police disciplinary investigations should be barred.
 Shane forms his opinions on the quality of disciplinary investigations by examining data from Complaint Register files (CR files).
-CRs are complaints initiated against officers and CR files contain the records of the investigation into those complaints.
-Shane states he used as the basis for his opinions: (1) training and experience, (2) the data he was supplied by Plaintiff's counsel of a random sample of CR files from 1999-2011, and (3) the method of selecting the investigations to extract data and the data-coding process.
-See Rpt.
-13.
+CRs are complaints initiated against officers.
+CR files contain the records of the investigation into those complaints.
+Shane states he used: (1) his training and experience, (2) the data he was supplied by Plaintiffs' counsel which consisted of a random sample of CR files from 1999-2011, and (3) data extracted from the CR sample by "coders" in accordance with his untested data-coding process as the basis for his opinions.
+See Rpt., at 13.
+However, Shane lacks relevant experience, fails to utilize a reliable methodology to opine on the quality of the City's police disciplinary investigations, and relies on irrelevant data about generalized or unrelated allegations of misconduct by CPD well outside the relevant timeframe to draw his conclusions.
+Shane's opinions are also unfairly prejudicial and will not assist the jury in assessing a fact at issue at trial.

-Shane, however, lacks experience and reliable methodology to opine on the quality of the City's police disciplinary investigations, and relies on data and sources well outside the relevant timeframe to draw his conclusions.
-Shane has no internal affairs experience to rely upon to determine the quality of investigations, and he made up the list of characteristics he extracted from the CR files and used to determine the quality of the investigations.
-Furthermore, to be relevant, Shane must look at the disciplinary system as it existed in 2005, when the arrests and prosecutions began against Baker and Glenn.
-Rpt. at 107.
-Of the 12 years he examined, however, six years post-dated 2005.